Subscribe to Design Weekly e-News

 A dramatically cantilevered building for nanoscience.
 A green ribbon of park on an abandoned rail line.
 Iconic product design.
 When beauty meets efficiency, everyone wins.
 Learn from experts how the intentionality of our built environment influences – and sometimes determines – the way we live.

-James Corner, Founder and Director, James Corner Field Operations (High Line, New York)
+James Corner, Founder and CEO, James Corner Field Operations (High Line, New York)

 Doreen Lorenzo, Assistant Dean, School of Design and Creative Technologies, University of Texas (former president, frog)